neo9/n9-node-microservice-skeleton/README.md

 To set up your api you need to edit many files to remove/replace all skeleton references like project name, this documentation, etc.

-- You have to edit `package.json`(name, description, version, author, repository, homepage)
+- You have to edit `package.json`(name, description, version, author, repository, homepage, ports used 110000 and 10010 should be replaced by yours)
 - Find all references to "todo on init skeleton" in repository and resolve them (We suggest you to start with `docker-compose.yml` that contains most of them)
 - Clean `CHANGELOG.md` file
 - Edit `README.md`:
   - Rename project to your api name
-  - update documentation
+  - Update documentation
-  - update `Start it locally with` sections to update bash commands
+  - Update `Start it locally with` sections to update bash commands
-  - and finally remove this section (Init your api)
+  - Finally, remove this section (Init your api)